Spring Hill Real Estate

 Up until the 1980s, the city was largely agricultural, but General Motors built a now-defunct plant to build its Saturn cars here.
 With the new plant came an influx of new residents and businesses that helped turn Spring Hill into the thriving community that it is today.

 While you will not find a mall in Spring Hill, there are plenty of shopping opportunities, such as The Crossings Spring Hill, a shopping center that features over 45 stores and restaurants.
 They include Bed Bath & Beyond, Kohl’s, PetSmart, Kirkland’s, Merle Norman Cosmetics, Ross, Super Target, Rack Room Shoes, rue21, and Books-A-Million.
-If you prefer things a little less modern, visit Vintage 615, an antiques market in Spring Hill, or the Spring Hill Antique Mall or Carters Creek Station Antiques.
+If you prefer things a little less modern, visit Vintage 615, an antique market in Spring Hill, or the Spring Hill Antique Mall or Carters Creek Station Antiques.

 When it comes to dining, you can find everything from seafood and steak to international cuisines, like Mexican and Italian, in and around Spring Hill.
 Some local favorites are Delta Bound, Jonathan’s Grille, and Frankie’s Pizza, Nelly’s Italian Café.
 For barbecue, that Southern staple, Jack of Hearts BBQ is a must.

-Spring Hill has its own public library where residents can borrow books, movies, and music; use the Internet; and take advantage of regular events and activities like children’s story time.
+Spring Hill has its own public library where residents can borrow books, movies, and music; use the Internet, and take advantage of regular events and activities like children’s storytime.
 The historic Rippavilla Plantation is another popular spot for Spring Hill residents to visit.
 It features a museum, historic monuments, and fun and educational events throughout the year, such as the annual autumn corn maze.

 Parks + Playgrounds